ZipCPU/zipcpu/README.md

 - The ZipCPU supports several new simulation support or SIM instructions.
 These can be used to write messages to the simulator console if desired.
 - There are now two simulators for the ZipCPU: A [C++ simulator](sim/cpp) that is independent of the Verilog, and a [Verilator](https://www.veripool.org/wiki/verilator) based [simulator](sim/verilated) that exercises the CPUs core logic.
 - The two simulators are designed to closely match the performance of a bare-bones [basic ZipCPU system](https://github.com/ZipCPU/zbasic).
 Further, the newlib library as built is designed to support this minimum ZipCPU implementation.
-- The Assembler now implements the Compressed Instruction Set by default when it can.
+- The Assembler now implements the Compressed Instruction Set (CIS) by default when it can.
 (This instruction set was formerly and inappropriately named the VLIW instruction set.
 It has since been redesigned.)
 Instruction words using this format can pack two instructions into a single instruction word.

-Current work is focused on getting newlib to work on the ZipCPU.
-Results using newlib right now are mixed, and would probably be greatly improved with a proper test-suite.
+Unlike the ZipCPU before these changes, newlib now compiles and appears to work with the ZipCPU (without floating point support).

 ## Not yet integrated

-- An [MMU](rtl/peripherals/zipmmu.v) has been written for the ZipCPU, but not yet integrated into it.
+- An [MMU](rtl/peripherals/zipmmu.v) has been written for the ZipCPU, but not yet integrated into it
-- Likewise, a [data cache](../../tree/master/rtl/core/dcache.v) has been written for the ZipCPU, but not yet integrated into it.
+- Likewise, a [data cache](../../tree/master/rtl/core/dcache.v) has been written for the ZipCPU, but not yet integrated into it
 - I would also like to integrate [SDCard support](https://github.com/ZipCPU/sdspi) into the newlib C-library to give the CPU file access
 - The [ZipOS](https://github.com/ZipCPU/s6soc/tree/master/sw/zipos) would greatly speed up and improve the bare bones newlib library.